absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ## Channel Roles

 Roles allow you to group a specific set of actions and allocate them to users.
+Navigate to the **Roles** section of the channel sidebar.
+This will lead you to a table of all the available roles in the channel.

 To create a role, navigate to the roles section on the client navbar.
 Click on the `+ Create` button and provide a role name.
 The actions and members are optional fields.

 ![Create channel role](../../img/clients/channel-create-role.png)